Similar Deals Today

 The bright 1280-by-1200-pixel screen definitely uses a lot of juice, that we’d expect lowers the battery life.
 The moment I fired up the screen I had the same thoughts, I was in for a shock.
 Yes, the bright screen does take a toll on battery life, but I managed 4 hours and 12 minutes on medium Windows 10 use, with brightness set at 42%.
 This isn’t bad for an otherwise good dual-boot tablet PC.

 Just like any budget tablet, there are a few rough edges here and there, and am inclined to comment on speaker location.
 Also, they would’ve improved on both the front and back cameras, each 2.0 MP, but we are made to understand that would have upped the sticker price.
 The system did play-up a little during the review period, but came to realize it was happening when the battery was at 65-67%, but restarting it solved the issue…that goes to show that things can go wrong sometimes.

-The Chuwi Hi8 Pro Tablet PC offers some real-value for the price you pay.
-I have had the tablet for almost two weeks, and I can dare say, the value for the money is exceptional.
-It may not be the best product so far, but a combination of Intel Cherry Trail Z8300, 2GB RAM, 32GB of storage and a full HD display are hard to pass by.
-If you can afford the pricier Microsoft Surface 3, the it’s a safe bet too as it comes with a more powerful CPU, Windows 10 Pro and an even amazing camera.
+If you can afford the Samsung Galaxy Tab A7 Lite, it’s a safe bet too as it comes with a more powerful CPU, Windows 10 Pro and an even amazing camera.
 However, if you’re on a tight budget the Chuwi Hi8 is the way to go.